sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 `$ jackd -P95 -d alsa -d hw:1,0 -p512 -n3 -s &`

-It is worth noting here that the `-P` and `-d` at the start are JACK options, whilst those that follow the `-d alsa` are ALSA options.
+It is worth noting here that the `-P` and `-d` options at the start are JACK options, whilst those that follow the `-d alsa` section are ALSA options.
 The command as a whole can also be expressed more concisely as:

 `$ jackd -P95 -dalsa -dhw:1,0 -p512 -n3 -s &`